 We invest in mezzanine loans to entities that have significant real estate assets.
 These investments, which are subordinate to the mortgage loans secured by the real property, are generally secured by pledges of the equity interests of the entities owning the underlying real estate.
 We record investments in mezzanine loans at the stated principal amount net of any unamortized discount or premium.
 As of December 31, 2009 and 2008, the carrying amounts of "mezzanine loans receivable, net" were \$203,286,000 and \$472,539,000, respectively.
 We accrete or amortize any discounts or premiums over the life of the related receivable utilizing the effective interest method, or straight-line method if the result is not materially different.
 We evaluate the collectibility of both interest and principal of each of our loans each quarter, if circumstances warrant, in determining whether they are impaired.
 A loan is impaired when, based on current information and events, it is probable that we will be unable to collect all amounts due according to the existing contractual terms.
-When a loan is impaired, the amount of the loss accrual is calculated by comparing the carrying amount of the investment to the estimated fair value of the collectibility of both interest and principal or but collateral if the loan is collateral dependent.
+When a loan is impaired, the amount of the loss accrual is calculated by comparing the carrying amount of the investment to the estimated fair value of the loan or, as a practical expedient, to the value of the collateral dependent.
 If our estimates of the collectibility of both interest and principal or the fair value of our loans change based on market conditions or otherwise, our evaluation of impairment losses may be different and such differences could be material to our consolidated financial statements.